eigenAyoub/eigenAyoub.github.io/blogs/linux.md

 permalink: /blogs/linux/
 ---

-Some useful Linux day 2 day stuff that most I find most useful when managing multiple checkpoints (weights of ML models).
+Some useful Linux day 2 day stuff that I find most useful when managing multiple checkpoints (weights of ML models).
+Especially tailored to this need:

+> You run an experiment overnight, wake up in the morning, ssh to your pod, and find a new 100 Gb sitting on your home...
+Time to strat cleaning!

 ### **Size of each sub-directories:**